kagiko/vaultwarden-wiki/Proxy-examples.md

 **Updates**
 ```
-Updated above 30/07 - I realised after the first config that because ACL1-4 have 'Not' in, they were matching anything to their actions.
+Updated above 30/07 - I realized after the first config that because ACL1-4 have 'Not' in, they were matching anything to their actions.
 So BlahBlahMcGee.FQDN.com was passing through.
 This was not intended, so ACL5 has been added above which resolves this, it also removes the need for the default backend.
-Updated again 30/07 - ^ Yeah that didnt work.
-This all stems because HaProxy doesnt allow for 'AND' in ACL's.
+Updated again 30/07 - ^ Yeah that didn't work.
+This all stems because HaProxy doesn't allow for 'AND' in ACL's.
 Sigh.
 Now with the above, you cofigure a front end for you root domain.
 This has a deny for itself, and anything not specified.
 So if you have multiple other subdomains you're passing through, you need to add them here all under ACL01.
 Now everything works as it should!
 ```

 **Important Notes**